A society should be judged by how we treat our elders.

-Please take a moment to look at the elder-focused bills I filed this session which appear below.
+Please take a moment to look at the elder-focused bills I have filed and co-sponsored this session, which appear in the tabs below.

 - S.28: An Act allow spouses to serve as caregivers

 - S.668: An Act supporting equal access to community care for elders and the disabled

 - S.1614: An Act improving the earned income credit for working families

 - S.352: An Act relative to stabilizing the Commonwealth’s nursing facilities

 - S.358: An Act relative to home care